ros-controls/ros2_control/hardware_interface/doc/hardware_interface_types_userdoc.rst

 *****************************
 Hardware Component Groups serve as a critical organizational mechanism within complex systems, facilitating error handling and fault tolerance.
 By grouping related hardware components together, such as actuators within a manipulator, users can establish a unified framework for error detection and response.

 Hardware Component Groups play a vital role in propagating errors across interconnected hardware components.
 For instance, in a manipulator system, grouping actuators together allows for error propagation.
 If one actuator fails within the group, the error can propagate to the other actuators, signaling a potential issue across the system.
 By default, the actuator errors are isolated to their own hardware component, allowing the rest to continue operation unaffected.
-In the provided ROS2 control configuration, the ``<group>`` tag within each ``<ros2_control>`` block signifies the grouping of hardware components, enabling error propagation mechanisms within the system.
+In the provided ros2_control configuration, the ``<group>`` tag within each ``<ros2_control>`` block signifies the grouping of hardware components, enabling error propagation mechanisms within the system.

 Examples
 *****************************